kristofhracza/hacking-procedure/Reverse_engineering/re.md

 # PyInstaller packed binaries
 Python files can be packed and unpacked to and from a binary.
-Use the links below to unpack said binary.
+Use the links below to unpack said binaries.

 After unpacking the binary, use [uncompyle6](https://pypi.org/project/uncompyle6/) to decompile `.pyc` files gotten from the unpacking process.